 - Providing the opportunity for students to sit GCSE examinations in key subjects, to assist with university entry.

 - English Language

 - Science – Biology and Physics (Chemistry is available as an optional subject).

 Students select two or three optional subjects.
 These are chosen and discussed with the Head of Middle School.

 Pre-IB programmes are bespoke and tailored to the needs of students sitting GCSEs following one year of study.
 Students may study subjects on the IB Diploma Programme that they have not studied at GCSE.
-Prior to their arrival at Ardingly, Pre-IB students will be sent details of the work that is covered in Year 10 (Remove) to enable them to prepare for the Fifth Form.
+Prior to their arrival at Ardingly College, Pre-IB students will be sent details of the work that is covered in Year 10 (Remove) to enable them to prepare for the Fifth Form.